GeraltofRivi8/Yixin_Song/_posts/2017-10-15-1 Heart strings.md

 The film was a oversea class project.

+It is a story about a musician encountering another musician, the love and hate relationship between them.

 ![My helpful screenshot]({{"/images/string4.JPG" | absolute_url}})

 The film was shot in Italy by a group of film students.
 I co-wrote the screenplay.